Inner Metro Growth Project

 - City of Norwood, Payneham and St Peters example

-To help guide future development in these locations, the State Government’s Inner Metro Rim Structure Plan has been released to further refine the directions set out in The 30-Year Plan for Greater Adelaide for this important area.
-It will be used by state government agencies and inner metropolitan councils in future planning processes.
+The Inner Metro Rim Structure Plan refines the directions set out in The 30-Year Plan for Greater Adelaide for this area and informs current and future planning processes.